| |

 successfully combine hardcore action, romance, drama, and even

 the occasional bit of light humour into a single 26 episode series.
+The story centres around Hitomi Kanzaki, a senior

 high school student who gets magically transported into a world